The plugin API enables creation of plugins that implement several capabilities:

 The built-in full-text parser is supported with

-A character-based ngram full-text parser that supports
+MySQL also has a character-based ngram full-text parser that

 For full-text processing, “parsing” means extracting words (or “tokens”, in the case of an n-gram character-based parser) from text or a query string based on rules that define which character sequences make up a word and where word boundaries lie.

 When parsing for indexing purposes, the parser passes each word to the server, which adds it to a full-text index.
 When parsing a query string, the parser passes each word to the server, which accumulates the words for use in a search.

 The parsing properties of the built-in full-text parser are described in Section 12.9, “Full-Text Search Functions”.
 These properties include rules for determining how to extract words from text.
 The parser is influenced by certain system variables that cause words shorter or longer to be excluded, and by the stopword list that identifies common words to be ignored.
 For more information, see Section 12.9.4, “Full-Text Stopwords”, and Section 12.9.6, “Fine-Tuning MySQL Full-Text Search”.

 The plugin API enables you to use a full-text parser other than the default built-in full-text parser.
 For example, if you are working with Japanese, you may choose to use the MeCab full-text parser.
 The plugin API also enables you to provide a full-text parser of your own so that you have control over the basic duties of a parser.
 A parser plugin can operate in either of two roles: